douglascraigschmidt/LiveLessons/Java8/README.md

 . ex7 - This example of shows how the Java 8 Supplier interface can be used in conjunction with a constructor reference.

-. ex8 - This example shows the use of the Java 8 completable future framework to concurrently compute the greatest common divisor (GCD) of two BigIntegers using several techniques.
+. ex8 - This example shows how to multiple big fractions using a range of CompletableFuture features.

 . ex9 - This example uses a Java 8 ConcurrentHashMap and Java 8
   function-based method reference to compute/cache/retrieve prime